Guje Lagerwall

 Guje Lagerwall (born Gun-Marie Sjöström; 13 January 1918 – 8 January 2019) was a Swedish actress.

 Life

 Gun-Marie Sjöström was the daughter of film director and actor Victor Sjöström and actress Edith Erastoff-Sjöström.
 Lagerwall herself started an acting career and played supporting roles in a number of films.
 She sometimes worked under the name Guje Kanter.
 She was interviewed about her father in Kevin Brownlow's 1995 documentary Cinema Europe: The Other Hollywood.

 She was married to actor Sture Lagerwall from 1940 until their divorce in 1956.
-Guje Lagerwall died aged 100, five days before her 101st birthday.
+Guje Lagerwall died on 8 January 2019, aged 100.